SciML/sciml.ai/dev.md

 is designed to give the better outcomes to both contributors and maintainers of the project.
 In order to remove a hostile competitive atmosphere, candidates must declare to the committee interest in solving the chosen issue and, upon approval by the selection committee, are given an exclusive time interval (defaulting to one month) to solve the issue.
 Payout is done upon completion of the chosen project.

 The list of current small grants projects can be found at:

 [SciML Small Grants Program Current Project List](/small_grants)

-To declare for a small grant program, send an email to
+To declare for a small grant program, send an email to sciml@julialang.org with:

+* Full legal name
+* CV
+* Link to Github account
+* Short bio / background about your experience in the topic
+* Description of which project you're interested in

+The potential reviewers will then get in touch to clarify details of the project and establish a clear work statement.
+Once clarifed, steering council will then respond with whether the application is accepted and commence the work under the supervision of the reviewer.
+When the reviewer accepts and merges the appropriate PRs, the grant will be determined as completed and the payout will commence.
+The grants are project based and payout will only occur upon acceptance by the reviewer.

 Note: Developers funded by other SciML fellowship programs are ineligible for obtaining the small grant awards during the term of their fellowship.